 At scenic Grandview, park visitors may avail themselves of spectacular views of the New River Gorge at its deepest and widest.

-"The Grandview section of the park is ideal for gorge views and an easy, short stroll on a trail," French-Burr says.
+"The Grandview section of the park is ideal for gorge views, and it's an easy, short stroll on a trail," French-Burr says.

 Among the best-known destinations in the national park, Grandview includes a seasonal visitor center and miles of scenic trails, including a famous flagstone trail to its main overlook and a winding staircase to the summit of Turkey Spur Rock.